-Sometimes I am asked why I became a Travel Blogger.
-You may be wondering how you become a blogger yourself.
-Or even wonder how I began travel writing.
+Sometimes I am asked how I became a Travel Blogger.
+You may be looking to start a blog yourself.
 So I thought I´d explain a few things about being a blogger and how it came about.
 I don´t think any two bloggers have the same back story, as it is such a new profession and so creative too.

 Fascinated by culture

 Travel has always been a big part of my life.
 Even when I was very young I was fascinated by languages and other cultures.
 Over the years I turned this passion from a mere curiosity into a lifestyle.
-And now a career although it has been a very gradual process to get where I am today.
+Nowdays, culture, food and travel are my career but it was a very gradual process to get where I am today.